Month In Review – Yukon

 Minimum Wage

-Feb 5: Yukon is raising its general minimum wage from $17.94 to $18.51 per hour on April 1, based on a 3.2% increase in the 2025 Consumer Price Index for Whitehorse.
-The same 3.2% increase will apply to the separate wage rates for workers on Government of Yukon public works contracts listed in the 2026 Fair Wage Schedule.
+Apr 1: Yukon officially increased its general minimum wage from $17.94 to $18.51 per hour in accordance with the 3.2% increase to the Consumer Price Index for Whitehorse in 2025.
+The same 3.2% increase applies to the separate wage rates for workers on Government of Yukon public works contracts listed in the 2026 Fair Wage Schedule.

 Action Point: Find out how to avoid common payroll errors when implementing minimum wage increases.